 - Signing of a partnership agreement between ICDT and the Mauritanian Diplomatic Academy, on March 15, 2023, in Nouakchott, concerning the training of Mauritanian executives on various subjects of negotiations and economic diplomacy.
-Contacts are underway to identify the needs of other African countries in this field. - Workshop on Digital Trade Development in Africa for African OIC Member States, organized from January 8 to 10, 2024 in Casablanca/Royal Morocco in partnership with the Ministry of Industry and Trade of the Kingdom of Morocco.
-The overall objective of the workshop was to build the capacity of African OIC Member States on digital trade issues and to provide them with a deeper understanding of the African and international context in which the negotiations of the draft ZLECAf Digital Trade Protocol are taking place.
-The aim of the workshop was to enable countries to finalize their national consultations on the Protocol.
-The workshop was attended by 24 participants from 14 OIC member countries. - A workshop to present the study on "The Potential of Trade Between the African and Arab Regions," developed by the ICDT in partnership with the Arab Bank for Economic Development in Africa (BADEA), is scheduled for October 8 and 9, 2024, in Casablanca.
-This event will provide an opportunity to share the study's recommendations for successful regional integration projects between Arab and African OIC member countries.
+Contacts are underway to identify the needs of other African countries in this field. - A Workshop on the Development of Digital Trade in Africa for African OIC Member Countries was held from 8 to 10 January 2024 in Casablanca, Kingdom of Morocco, in partnership with the Moroccan Ministry of Industry and Trade.
+The workshop aimed to enhance the capacities of African OIC Member States on digital trade issues and to provide a clearer understanding of the African and international landscape surrounding the ongoing negotiations of the draft Protocol on Digital Trade under the AfCFTA.
+The workshop also supported countries in finalizing their national consultations on the Protocol.
+A total of 24 participants from 14 OIC Member States attended the event. - A workshop to present the study on "The Potential of Trade Between the African and Arab Regions," developed by the ICDT in partnership with the Arab Bank for Economic Development in Africa (BADEA), is scheduled for October 8 and 9, 2024, in Casablanca.
+This event will provide an opportunity to share the study's recommendations for successful regional integration projects between Arab and African OIC member countries. - A training workshop on "Trade in Services in the Context of the Implementation of the AfCFTA" is scheduled to take place in the last quarter of 2024 in Casablanca, in partnership with the Ministry of Industry and Trade of the Kingdom of Morocco.
+The workshop aims to strengthen the capacities of WTO Member States that are also part of the African Continental Free Trade Area. - The 4th Forum of Regional Cooperation Organizations (RCOs) was held on 19-20 November 2024 in Marrakech, Kingdom of Morocco, in partnership with the IsDB.